 In my post “5 Step Guide on What Clothing to Pack” I talk about how cycling clothing is notoriously functional at keeping a cyclist comfortable.
-Just as important, however, your cycling cloths can also help improve your safety on the road too.
+However, your cycling clothes can contribute significantly to increasing your safety on the road too.

-I’ve noticed an alarming fashion trend toward dark cycling cloths recently.
-While they may look cool, dark cycling clothes blend into the environment and they reduce your visibility to motorist on the road.
-Recently, I was astonished to meet a cyclist wearing camouflage clothing.
-I don’t want to sound cruel, but what was he thinking?
-Was he trying to win the Darwin Award for contributing to the evolution of humanity by removing his genes from the gene pool.
+Lately, I’ve noticed an alarming fashion trend toward dark cycling clothes.
+While it may look cool, dark cycling clothes blend into the environment and reduce your visibility to drivers on the road.
+Recently, I was astonished to see a cyclist wearing camouflage clothing.
+What was he thinking?
+I don’t want to sound cruel, but was he trying to win the Darwin Award for contributing to the evolution of humanity by removing his genes from the gene pool?

-On the road, I wear Hi-Viz clothing.
-Hi-Viz colors stands out and can be seen well from a distance and in low light.
+On the road, dress to be boldly conspicuous.
+Wear Hi-Viz clothing that stands out and can be well seen from a distance and in low light.
 That’s why yellow has become the standard worldwide for warning signs.
-Similarly, wearing a Hi-Viz clothing serves as my warning sign to motorists that they are sharing the road with a cyclist.
+Similarly, wearing Hi-Viz clothing serves as my warning sign to motorists that they are sharing the road with a cyclist.

 While this seems like common sense, if in doubt you can find the supporting science here at “The Safety Impact of a Yellow Bicycle Jacket“.